renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_needs.md

 # Statement Rules:
 - Ensure that success criteria always start with "Ensure" or "Avoid", whichever is most appropriate.
 Use a positive phrasing to describe what the person want to achieve directly, or a negative phrasing (almost always starting with 'Avoid') to describe what the person want to prevent.
 Focus on distinct aspects of the experience and add specific context.
 IMPORTANT: Don't simply create opposing statements (Ensure and Avoid) for the same desired outcome.
+- Each criterion COULD be measured by speed, ease, and result consistency in resolving the criterion, so DO NOT include different criteria that measure each of those factors separately.
+- Ensure that success criteria that address diverse dimensions of the job to be done.
-- Ensure that every success criteria is a desired outcome in the Role perspective to reach the job to be done with success and measure that success.
+- Ensure that every success criteria is a desired outcome in the Role perspective to reach the job to be done with success.
 NEVER specify solutions, products, brands, technologies, or methods in the success criteria statements, unless directly mentioned in the Job to be done OR market of the segment OR the role is the decision-maker (not the beneficiary or the performer).
 Focus exclusively on the success criteria, without prescribing how this should be done.
 - Each criterion should be Specific, Objectively Measurable and Actionable.
 - Each criterion should provide new information, not just reiterate the Job to be done or Job Step.
 - DO NOT use conjunctions ("and", "or", etc.).